Childhood Arc ~ I'm Quite Knowledgeable! ~

 In the game, Koleha was a Poison Magic user.

-That said, at the very least, if she trained, she could use magic to the degree of the game's Koleha — no, more than that, without a doubt.
+That said, if she trained, she could use magic at least as well as the game's Koleha — no, better than that, without a doubt.

 Convinced of that, Koleha tried to use Poison Magic at the training grounds.